shophumm/humm-nz-magento1/README.md

 /skin/adminhtml/base/default/images/Humm/

-in short, copy app and skin to the magento1 website same folders
+in short, copy app and skin to the magento1 website same name folders

 New functions